 Can’t find what you’re looking for?
 We are now giving you the opportunity to create your own D1 package!
 This will allow you to add the requirements that you need to your course which includes elements such as adding Driver’s CPC and Pass Protection.

+We have a wide variety of Minibus D1 & Minibus and Trailer D1+E Training courses available for you to choose from, all of which will give you the skills and knowledge that you need to pass your practical driving test.
 All you need to know about how to obtain your Minibus (D1) Licence or your Minibus & Trailer (D1+E) Licence.

 By obtaining a D1 category on your licence you will be able to drive a minibus.
 The DVSA define this as vehicles with: